deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_6_0.png "🔼 Figure 5: Scaling Model Size with Off-Policy RLHF.
 Plotting the final win-rate vs KL for N = 1 → 64 mini-batches, covering a spectrum of on-policy to off-policy RL.
 Scaling policy size (left) improves off-policy robustness as seen by tighter clustering of points.
 But scaling reward model size (right) does not, even though it reduces overoptimization, achieving reward with smaller KL.")

-> 🔼 The chart displays the relationship between final win-rate, KL divergence, and model size (both policy and reward models) across various levels of off-policy learning.
+> 🔼 The chart shows the effect of scaling policy and reward model sizes on the robustness of off-policy reinforcement learning from human feedback (RLHF) in terms of win rate and KL divergence.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Scaling Model Size with Off-Policy RLHF.
 Plotting the final win-rate vs KL for N = 1 → 64 mini-batches, covering a spectrum of on-policy to off-policy RL.
 Scaling policy size (left) improves off-policy robustness as seen by tighter clustering of points.
 But scaling reward model size (right) does not, even though it reduces overoptimization, achieving reward with smaller KL.